testcontainers/workshop/steps/step3.md

 Run it and verify that it starts.
 Spring will detect H2 on classpath and use an embedded DB.

-This is actually already a usefule smoke tests since it ensures, that Spring Boot is able to initialize the application context successfully.
+This is actually already a useful smoke tests since it ensures, that Spring Boot is able to initialize the application context successfully.

 ## Populate the database
 The context starts.
 However, we need to populate the DB with some data before we can write the tests.